 Falsifying books or accounts with the intention of defrauding any person.

-Directors can be liable if, during the course of the winding-up of a company, it appears that the company has intentionally carried on its business with the intention of defrauding its creditors or for any other purpose (fraudulent trading).
+Directors can be liable if, during the course of the winding-up of a company, it appears that the company has intentionally carried on its business with the intention of defrauding its creditors or for any other purpose (that is, fraudulent trading).
 In that case, the court has the discretion to order that any person who was knowingly a party to the carrying on of business be personally liable for the debts, or part of the debts, or other liabilities of the company.
-In this respect, the court can summon before it:
+In this respect, the court can summon:

 Any officer of the company, or person known or suspected to have in his possession any property of the company.